quixio/hackaton-august-2024/README.md

-# Hackathon Quix Visualization Template
+# Hackathon Quix visualization template

 This basic template includes:

 A real-time data processing pipeline with the following services:

-- **Demo Data Source**: A car telemetry data source for demonstration purposes.
+- **demo-data-source**: A car telemetry data source for demonstration purposes.
-- **Starter Visualization**: A simple template that reads from a Kafka topic and sends data to a web page.
+- **starter-visualization**: A simple template that reads from a Kafka topic and sends data to a web page.
 This page can be customized via ChatGPT to create various visualizations.

 ```mermaid
 %%{ init: { 'flowchart': { 'curve': 'monotoneX' } } }%%